kvnn/OnboardBot/README.md

 For now OnboardBot is a simple starter project for a [Chainlit](https://github.com/Chainlit/chainlit)-based data-collecting Chatbot.

+### Import Notes
+1. Currently , your models config MUST start with a `Question` model type.
+Hoping to fix this soon.

 ### Install
 1. `git clone git@github.com:kvnn/OnboardBot.git`
 2. `cd OnboardBot/src/server`